 Outdoorsy and RVShare are two pioneering platforms for peer-to-peer RV lending.
-Although they are mostly similar this Outdoorsy vs RVShare comparison might help you spot a few differences and choose the ideal website.
+Although mostly similar, this Outdoorsy vs RVShare comparison might help you spot a few differences and choose the ideal website.

 What is Outdoorsy?

 Outdoorsy is a popular marketplace website for RV renters and owners.
-The company is not a formal RV rental company but rather a service to connect an RV owner with people looking to rent RVs.
+The company is not a formal RV rental company but a service connecting an RV owner with people looking to rent RVs.

 Most importantly, the website has amazing user ratings on sites like Trustpilot and Better Business Bureau, making it a legit option for RV enthusiasts.